 See below chart of the Victor Haydel family lineage.

 Stay tuned for a follow-up story in my next blog post describing Victor’s life as an adult after 1860.
-I’ll explore the first generaton of Victor’s offspring born after slavery was ended in Louisiana, and more of what I learned while visiting the Whitney and surrounding community.
+I’ll explore constructing the first generation of Victor Haydel and Marie Celeste Becnel offsprings born during and after slavery was ended in Louisiana, and more of what I learned while visiting the Whitney and surrounding community.